-How many of us have left the doctor’s office feeling like HS is our fault due to our weight?
+How many of us have left the doctor’s office being told that losing weight would help our HS or that being overweight is a major reason why we have HS?
 Let’s set the record straight with regards to the weight issue.

-There are numerous studies that indicate that this disease is more severe and more common in those who are overweight and many studies show improvement in those who have lost weight.
-These are the statistics and information that are being giving to the doctors and being spoken about at medical conventions.
+While being overweight did not cause your HS, it can impact the severity of the disease.
+There are numerous studies that reveal that HS is more severe and more common in those who are overweight, and many studies show improvement in those who have lost weight.

-Below are some facts regarding weight and HS.
-Please keep this in mind the next time you’re at the doctor and the subject arises.
-Over the years, several studies have explored the link between obesity/overweight, metabolic syndrome, and HS.
-Nowadays, overweight/obesity are considered to have a leading role in the pathogenesis of several diseases.
-Regarding HS, overweight/obesity seem to play a role on multiple fronts:
+Over the years, several studies have explored the link between obesity/overweight, metabolic syndrome and HS.
+Obesity is considered to have a leading role in the pathogenesis of several diseases.
+When it comes to HS, being overweight seems to affect us more in these ways:

-Secondly, bacterial infection has long been suspected to play a secondary role in the pathogenesis of HS, as the bacterial colonization leads to a series of pathogen-associated molecular pathways, which may contribute to perpetuating and exacerbating local inflammation.
+Bacterial infection has long been suspected to play a secondary role in the pathogenesis of HS.
+The bacterial colonization leads to a series of pathogen-associated molecular pathways, which may contribute to worsening inflammation.

-We have 50 hormones in our body and there are several ways our hormones contribute to our weight and diseases; poor diet, nutrition, and being overweight are on the list.
-We know that for many people hormones affect how our HS acts and are a trigger for many.
-Losing weight can help bring your hormones back to their optimal levels.
+There are 50 hormones in the human body and several ways that our hormones contribute to our weight and diseases; poor diet, nutrition, and being overweight are on the list.
+For many people hormones affect our HS acts and are a trigger for many.
+Losing weight may help bring your hormones back to their optimal levels.

-The best method is to strive for a better and more healthy lifestyle, no matter what illnesses or conditions we have.
+The best method is to strive for a better and more healthy lifestyle, no matter what illnesses or conditions you have.

 Written by Denise Panter-Fixsen